Bothrops: Description

-These snakes range from small, never growing to more than 50–70 cm, to large at over 200 cm in total length.
+Species in the genus Bothrops range in size from small, never growing to more than 50–70 cm, to large at over 200 cm in total length (tail included).
 Most are characterized by having a sharp canthus rostralis and an unelevated snout.

 The arrangement of the scales on top of the head is extremely variable; the number of interorbital scales may be 3–14.
-Usually there are 7-9 supralabials and 9-11 sublabials.
-There are 21-29 rows of dorsal scales at midbody, 139-240 ventral scales, and 30-86 subcaudals, which are generally divided.
+Usually there are 7–9 supralabials and 9–11 sublabials.
+There are 21–29 rows of dorsal scales at midbody, 139–240 ventral scales, and 30–86 subcaudals, which are generally divided.